Past-release archive of Microsoft Cloud App Security

 Released August 13, 2017

-Any Azure Active Directory Compliance administrator will automatically be granted similar permissions in Cloud App Security, including the ability to read only and manage alerts, create and modify file policies, allow file governance actions, and view all the built-in reports under Data Management.
+Any Azure Active Directory Compliance administrator will automatically be granted similar permissions in Cloud App Security.
+Permissions include the ability to read only and manage alerts, create and modify file policies, allow file governance actions, and view all the built-in reports under Data Management.

 We extended the DLP violation context from 40 to 100 characters to help you better understand the context of the violation.